A clearer starting point for pregnancy and family resources.

 Foundation’s resource page for pregnant women in Indianapolis.
-As a nonprofit dedicated to maternal and infant health, we support Haitian birthing moms and BIPOC underserved communities by training bilingual doulas and providing vital resources.
+As a nonprofit dedicated to maternal and infant health, we support birthing moms and Special communities by training doulas and providing vital resources.
 We understand that accessing assistance programs can feel overwhelming, especially during pregnancy.
 This page offers a simple guide to essential services to help you get the support you need.

 Many of these resources provide services in multiple languages, including Haitian Creole.
 If you need assistance in a language other than English, please inform the organization when you reach out.